Gilbert Ledward: Output

 From the late 1920s, Ledward worked less on models to be cast into bronze and more in direct carving of stone, although he made bronze statues of King George V for Kampala, Uganda, in 1939, and for Nairobi, Kenya, in 1940, and another of King George VI for Hong Kong in 1947.
 His portrait busts in marble include those of Bishop de Labilliere (1944), the actress Rachel Gurney (1945), and Admiral Sir Martin Dunbar-Nasmith VC (1947).
 His war memorials after the Second World War include the Combined Services Memorial in Westminster Abbey (1948) dedicated to the Royal Navy Submarine Service, the Commandos and the Airborne Forces and Special Air Service.

-Ledward designed the bronze figures of St Nicholas and St Christopher at the Hospital for Sick Children in Great Ormond Street (1952), the fountain in Sloane Square (1953), the new Great Seal of the Realm of 1953 and the 1953 crown coin for the coronation of Elizabeth II, of which more than five million were minted.
+Ledward designed the bronze figures of Saint Nicholas and Saint Christopher at the Hospital for Sick Children in Great Ormond Street (1952), the fountain in Sloane Square (1953), the new Great Seal of the Realm of 1953 and the 1953 crown coin for the coronation of Elizabeth II, of which more than five million were minted.
 In 1957, he created a memorial to the second Duke of Westminster in St Mary's Church, Eccleston, Cheshire.
-His last work was a stone frieze with the title Vision and Imagination for Barclays Bank in Old Bond Street, City of London.
+His last work was a stone frieze with the title Vision and Imagination for Barclays Bank in Old Bond Street, in the West End of London.
 When the building was demolished in 1995, the frieze was saved from destruction by the Public Monuments and Sculpture Association.
 After a failed attempt to install it in St George's Hospital in Tooting, the dismantled frieze was handed over to Public Monuments and Sculpture Association member Don Riley.